stroucki/venti-streamchunk/README.md

 ### Case study

-A git server for a research group was backed up 44 times over the past seven months.
+A git server for a research group was backed up 44 times over seven months.
 Data was collected as a complete tar file of the entire git partition.
 Initial data size was 1.97 GB, once completed, the hosting venti registered 1.64 GB of managed storage which consumed 1.61